lordofscripts/caesarx/docs/DEVELOPER.md

 # D E V E L O P E R

+As of v1.1.0RC5 the application checks for a minimum GO version v1.20.
+The reason being that in that version Math.Rand()'s behavior changed and we rely on that change to generate proper temporary filenames.

 ## OS: Unix/Linux/Darwin

 Nothing to be reported, just disappointed to learn that MacOS is a